 A compliance frame of reference is additionally limiting as problem-solving creativity becomes bound within the limited “frame”.
 The compliance-focused mind is typically unable to think outside of this frame.
 Once the compliance-captivated mind has done what the rules say, it rests and seeks to go or do no further.
 It is not uncommon to find individuals who almost permanently struggle with understanding the rules.
-Thus, completely engrossed in working to understand and comply with the set rules, they are trapped.
-Compliance-captivated minds are easily tripped and they repeatedly fail in situations that fall outside of the set rules.
-Sadly, in such instances, the effort and resources spent on correcting the repeating failures are seen as good investments.
+Thus, completely engrossed in working to understand and comply with the set rules (often complex rules), they are trapped.
+Compliance-captivated minds repeatedly fail when the set rules fail to address the contingencies, unscripted and unexpected challenges faced.
+Sadly, in such instances, the effort and resources spent on correcting the repeating failures are seen by some as "good investments".

 When assessed, commitment is either concluded to be real or it is not commitment at all.
 Conclusions about compliance from inspections or audits are not so straightforward.
 They generally produce pseudo-realities on both the failure and success sides of things.
 Apart from taking away the urge to do more, “success” with a compliance inspection or audit often gives a false sense of goal accomplishment.
 For example, some food companies erroneously think that by “passing food safety and quality audits” they are ensuring the delivery of safe and quality products.
 So they set goals like “passing the audits” with specified scores or ratings.
 They then proceed to spend much resources on “passing” audits.
 Meanwhile, the actual assurance of product safety and quality on the plant floor suffers from inadequate provision of time and other resources.
 Examples are numerous of companies with large scale product recalls soon after passing compliance audits with high scores.
 Some of these examples are provided in the post "What does certification do for a food operation?"

-On the audit failure side of the pseudo-realities, when companies fail compliance audits, it does not automatically mean that their products are unsafe and of unacceptable quality.
+On the audit failure side of the pseudo-realities, companies do fail compliance audits.
+That does not automatically mean that their products are unsafe and are of unacceptable quality.
 If that was the case, many existing food companies would no longer be in business.

 Another demonstration of compliance corruption is seen in the time allowance games played by regulatory agencies.
 For example, compliance date extensions (or periods of grace) are frequently granted if respect of new regulatory mandates.
 If compliance to the new mandates is as crucial as it should be, why allow companies these “periods of grace” during which they may continue to produce and sell products without the enforcement of compliance?
 Do such periods of grace (or time extensions) not seriously undermine the protection of consumers?
 Case in Point: Compliance Date Extensions and Clarifications for FSMA Final Rules.
 On the other hand, if compliance to the new mandates is not crucial, why bother with them?